-It’s hard to deny that the Passat’s long, sleek shape looks handsome.
-It looks just as tidy up close too – details like the line that runs through the grille into the intricate headlights give the impression of a car priced much higher than the £22,000 entry level.
+It’s hard to deny that the Passat’s long, sleek shape looks handsome, and it’s just as tidy close up.
+Details like the line that runs through the grille into the intricate headlights give the impression of a car priced much higher than it was when new.
 The crease that runs along the car’s flanks and door handles certainly adds to its handsome look.

 While the Passat is never going to be the car of choice for thrill seekers, its handling balance is composed and confidence-inspiring.
 More than anything else, it receives strong praise from critics for the ride quality.
 Particularly on the smaller wheel sizes of entry-level models, it suppresses rough roads and large bumps with aplomb, while road and wind noise are impressively suppressed.

 The Octavia rides fairly well too, if not with quite the same level of control as the Volkswagen.
 Very bumpy roads unsettle the rear of the car slightly, which translates into a marginally less comfy ride and a less controlled feel when cornering.
-We’re nit-picking though – the Octavia is still a great long-distance cruiser in its own right.
+If you go for the hot vRS model, it handles well on a twisty road and offers hot-hatch performance, whilst still being a great long distance cruiser.

 Comparing models at equivalent prices starts to reveal some larger differences between the two cars.
-For just over £22,000 the most basic Passat is fitted with a 1.6-litre turbo diesel unit.
+The most basic Passat is fitted with a 1.6-litre turbo diesel unit.
 The 120hp engine is smooth and refined and, when driven carefully, should return around 70mpg.
+You can also have a 2.0-litre diesel with 150hp and a 1.5-litre petrol with 150hp.

 Value for money